 No applicant, having made proper application and possessing the foregoing qualifications, shall be denied membership in the Association, provided however, that the Board of Directors may, at its discretion, refuse membership to any applicant who at any time during or since his service in the Brigade has been guilty of conduct unbecoming a Sky Soldier.
 (See Section 4 Appeal of Membership Denial or Revocation.)

-The Board of Directors may, at its discretion, elect any person to Regular Membership who was assigned to and honorably served with the 173d Infantry Brigade prior to its designation as the 173d Airborne Brigade.

 Associate Members

-1. Spouses of deceased former members of the Association.
+1. Spouses and family members of deceased former members of the Association.

 2. Gold Star Members